-The Obama administration can close these loopholes and secure pristine, healthy air in Yosemite, Grand Canyon, and Great Smoky Mountains within our lifetime—but only if action is taken now.
+The Obama administration can close these loopholes and secure clean, healthy air today at places like Yosemite, Grand Canyon, and Great Smoky Mountains—but only if action is taken now.

 In the spirit of the Centennial anniversary of the National Park System in 2016, please ask the President to strengthen this essential clean air rule to give national parks and their millions of visitors the gift clean, healthy air in the next decade and for generations to come.